 One way to successfully negotiate with general contractors is to focus on the supplies required for a project.
 Offer to buy these materials yourself.
 Just remember to double check the quantities in advance with your contractor so you don't run out mid-project.

-5. Always Be Polite, but Firm When Consulting With Contractors
+5. Always Be Polite, but Firm When Negotiating With Contractors

 You should always be polite when trying to negotiate a contract, but don’t be afraid to speak confidently.
 The tone of your voice can help persuade someone to agree with you, so make sure it's not too aggressive or passive—even if you're frustrated.